 There appears to be a fundamental difference between LASIK flaps cut either with a blade or created with a laser.
-Laser created flaps mean a safer surgery as the results are more accurate, so fewer enhancements needed, and the eye is left stronger.
+Laser created flaps mean a safer surgery as the results are more accurate, so fewer enhancements needed, and the cornea is left stronger.

 Making a replaceable flap is the first part of the LASIK procedure, just prior to reshaping the cornea to correct vision.
-Until recently (and still in many clinics) the flap was made by a physical cut with a very sharp razor blade contained within a precision device.
+Until recently (and still in some clinics) the flap was made by a physical cut with a sharp razor blade contained within a precision device.
 However several clinics and the major three chain operators have invested in femtosecond lasers to create the corneal flap without the need for a blade.

 This is known as blade-free LASIK, dual laser LASIK, Z-LASIK or IntraLASIK depending on which clinic you are talking to.

 However a key difference highlighted by Professor John Marshall in London is that because these very thin laser flaps pass through near the surface of the cornea where the collagen is different from deeper down, they actually heal down and are not able to be lifted later on.
-This means the eye regains strength again with a laser flap, but not with a blade flap.
+This means the eye regains strength again with a thin laser flap, but not with a blade flap.